|Nutritional Guidelines (per serving)|

 - 1/4 teaspoon vanilla extract

-Peel the peaches, remove the pits, and dice.
+Peel the peaches, remove the pits, and dice into small cubes.
 You should have about 3 cups of diced peaches.

-Remove the pan from heat and stir in vanilla extract and cinnamon, if using.
+Remove the pan from heat and stir in the vanilla extract and cinnamon, if using.